kouzapo/QFiPy/README.md

 # QFiPy
 Portfolio optimization package in Python.
-It is based upon the Markowitz Modern Portfolio Theory and uses numerical methods to optimize the performance of the portfolios given historical data.
+It is based upon Modern Portfolio Theory and uses numerical methods to optimize the performance of the portfolios given historical data.